A collection of 121 modern and contemporary paintings and sculpture spanning the breadth of post-war American art.

-The Cantor Arts Center's diverse collections span continents, cultures, and 4,000 years of art.
-Come see a wide range of changing exhibitions and take advantage of docent tours, lectures, symposia, classes, and special events.
+The Cantor Arts Center's encyclopedic collection spans continents, cultures, and 5,000 years of art.
+See a wide range of changing exhibitions and take advantage of docent tours, lectures, symposia, classes, and special events.

-Stanford's distinguished outdoor art collection includes important figurative and abstract works in a variety of media by artists of the late 19th century to the present.
-A printable walking guide is available for download.
+There are more than 85 outdoor works of art accessible 365 days a year on the Stanford campus.
+The distinguished collection includes important figurative and abstract works in a variety of media from the 19th century to the present.

 Stanford’s first ballet company features an enthusiastic group of classically-trained dancers who perform throughout the school year.

 The Department of Theater and Performance Studies produces numerous events through its creative program and season of live shows including canonical plays, commissioned dance works, experimental projects, and lecture/demonstrations by visiting artists.

 Each summer many of the world’s best jazz artists come to Stanford for a series of performances that provide an exceptional immersion in jazz for the musicians and audiences alike.

 SRT’s year-round offerings include full-scale theatrical productions, staged readings, film screenings, and symposia.

 Whether playing Haydn or premiering a new work, Stanford's ensemble-in-residence has a rare ability to bring audiences to rapt attention.
 Their commitment to community outreach is demonstrated through the SLSQ's many chamber music programs and free concerts on campus.